 - A. Clothing must not pose a threat to the health or safety of the student or others.
 Pants/shorts/skirts must fit around the waist (or must be belted) and must not be torn above the mid-thigh.
 Pant legs or skirts must not drag on the floor. - B. Clothing or markings to the body must not include words or visuals that are sexually suggestive, profane, abusive, degrading or discriminatory; clothing or markings to the body must not display or promote the use of drugs, alcohol, tobacco, or other activities or products that are illegal to minors. - C. See-through or sexually suggestive apparel that exposes the body in an inappropriate/suggestive manner may not be worn.
-Underwear must not be visible. - D. Strapless and /or backless dresses or tops; tank, tube, or halter tops or dresses; dresses or tops with spaghetti straps, plunging necklines, or crop tops or other tops which expose the midriff and any other similar clothing items which could be distracting or disruptive to the educational process may not be worn.
-All tops should hang over the top of the pants or beltline. - E. Dresses/skirts/shorts must reach past mid-thigh.
+Underwear must not be visible.
+Tops must reach the bottom of the ribcage at minimum. - D. Dresses/skirts/shorts must reach past mid-thigh.
 Slits in dresses and skirts must be no higher than mid-thigh.
-Mid-thigh is defined as where the fingertips brush the legs when arms hang freely.

-- F. Headgear, such as bandannas, hoods, and sunglasses, may not be worn in the school building.
-Students may be allowed to wear caps and hats in the discretion of School staff. - G. Spiked and chain-linked jewelry/accessories, including chains on clothing, may not be worn. - H. Coats, jackets, and other similar items are not to be worn during the school day in the building. - I. Clothing is not a substitute for a backpack.
-Students are not to carry items that cause pockets to be bulky. - J. No gang related apparel, clothing, jewelry, insignia, colors, paraphernalia or materials may be worn on or carried on campus or at school sanctioned activities. - 1.
+Mid-thigh is defined as where the fingertips brush the legs when arms hang freely. - E. Spiked and chain-linked jewelry/accessories, including chains on clothing, may not be worn. - F. Coats, jackets, and other similar items are not to be worn during the school day in the building.
+Sunglasses may not be worn in school. - G. No gang related apparel, clothing, jewelry, insignia, colors, paraphernalia or materials may be worn on or carried on campus or at school sanctioned activities. - 1.
 For the purpose of this policy, "gang" is defined as any ongoing organization, association, or group of three or more persons, whether formal or informal in that: - a.
 Has, as one of its primary activities, the commission of one or more of criminal; - b.
 Has a common name or common identifying sign or symbol; and - c.
 Includes members who individually or collectively engage in or have engaged in a pattern of criminal activity. - 2.
 Recognizing that gang-related apparel, clothing, jewelry, insignia, colors, paraphernalia, or materials may vary from year to year, and any questions regarding this policy should be taken to the administrator. - 3.
 It is not the intention of this policy to abridge the rights of students to express political, religious, philosophical, or similar opinions by wearing apparel on which such messages are stated.
 Such messages are acceptable as long as they are not lewd, vulgar, obscene, defamatory, or profane.